-Syllabus Outcomes Teaching, Learning and Assessment MUS2.1 Sings, plays and moves to a range of music, demonstrating a basic knowledge of musical concepts.
-MUS2.2 Improvises musical phrases, organises sounds and explains reasons for choices.
-TEACHING - Learning intention Students will explore different genres of music through a silent disco.
-Students will understand the use of technology in music listening and performance.
+Syllabus Teaching, Learning and Assessment Outcomes MUS3.1 Sings, plays and moves to a range of music, individually and in groups, demonstrating a knowledge of musical concepts.
+TEACHING - Learning intention Students will understand the concept and technology behind a silent disco.
+Students will explore different genres of music through a silent disco.
 Students will express themselves creatively through movement.
-Students will develop an understanding of rhythm and tempo by dancing to various music tracks.
 Warm-up Choose a song for students to join in with.
-MUS2.3 Uses commonly understood symbols to represent own work.
-Body percussion songs Musical Fruits - Rhythm Syllables Clap-Along Rhythm Clap Along - Level 1 to 3 (For Beginners/Kids) I Just Can't Wait to Be King - The Lion King Body Percussion Body Percussion - Can't Stop the Feeling' Body Percussion_Warm Up #12 MUS2.4 Identifies the use of musical concepts and musical symbols in a range of repertoire. - Other warm-up songs Guess the Sound Musical Instruments Quiz Instrument Sounds Koo Koo - Dinosaur Stomp (Dance-A-Long) 5 MINUTE VOCAL WARM UP Floor Is Lava Song - THE KIBOOMERS Preschool Songs - Freeze Dance LEARNING Lesson Content • Introduction
+MUS3.2 Improvises, experiments, selects, combines and orders sound using musical concepts.
+Body percussion songs Musical Fruits - Rhythm Syllables Clap-Along Rhythm Clap Along - Level 1 to 3 (For Beginners/Kids) I Just Can't Wait to Be King - The Lion King Body Percussion Body Percussion - Can't Stop the Feeling' Body Percussion Warm Up #12 MUS3.3 Notates and discusses own work and the work of others.
+MUS3.4 Identifies the use of musical concents and Other warm-up songs Guess the Sound Musical Instruments Quiz Instrument Sounds Koo Koo - Dinosaur Stomp (Dance-A-Long) 5 MINUTE VOCAL WARM UP Floor Is Lava Song - THE KIBOOMERS Preschool Songs - Freeze Dance Disco Brain Song - Champiverse Activities For Kids Dance Along GoNoodle concepts and symbols in a range of musical styles.
+LEARNING Lesson Content Introduction Begin by asking students if they have heard of silent discos and what they know about them.
+Briefly explain the concept of silent discos and their growing popularity.